piperpchem/piper/posts/llms-gpt/index.md

 References related to Large Language Model (LLM) and Generative Pre-trained Transformer (GPT) resources (e.g., ChatGPT) and their use in the chemistry classroom.
 Please send additions to ssinglet@coe.edu and I will include them in this list.

+# Exploring the artificial intelligence interaction profiles of participants with different levels of teaching experience for lesson planning in the context of acids and bases

+S.V.
+Gunbater, et al, Chem.
+Educ.
+Res.
+Pract., 2025,  [doi.org/10.1039/D5RP00064E](https://doi.org/10.1039/D5RP00064E)

+In this multi-case study, the ChatGPT interaction profiles of participants with varying years of teaching experience were examined during lesson planning for the topic of acids and bases.
+Six participants (i.e., two senior pre-service science teachers, one induction year science teacher, two experienced science teachers, and an experienced science teacher educator) participated in the study.
+A lesson plan in the Content Representation (CoRe) format, a copy of dialogue with ChatGPT (i.e., conversation history with ChatGPT), a reflection paper on details of the lesson planning with ChatGPT, and online focus group interview data were collected from all participants.
+Both deductive and inductive analyses of the multiple data sources revealed four profiles, namely, Artificial Intelligence (AI)-reliant planners, AI-collaborative planners, AI-assisted plan refiners, and AI-independent planners.
+In light of the results, science pre-service teachers and teachers should be trained on what AI can offer them, how AI tools can be effectively utilized in science education, and the ethical considerations of AI use.

+# NMR-Challenge for LLMs: Evaluating Chemical Reasoning in Humans and AI

+Sharlin S, Agbere F, Ishimwe K, Osifová Z, Socha O, Dračínský M, et al. NMR-Challenge for LLMs: Evaluating Chemical Reasoning in Humans and AI.
+ChemRxiv.
+2025; [doi:10.26434/chemrxiv-2025-x8h36-v2](https://doi.org/10.26434/chemrxiv-2025-x8h36-v2) (preprint)

+Nuclear Magnetic Resonance (NMR) structure determination is an important problem in education, industry, and research.
+Solving NMR spectra requires expert knowledge, critical thinking, and careful evaluation of multiple features of spectral data.
+This study explores the capabilities of large language models (LLMs) for solving NMR spectral tasks.
+We selected 115 problems from NMR-Challenge.com, which has been used by students practicing NMR structure elucidation, collecting >1 million human responses, and developed a plain text problem format for evaluating LLM reasoning in this domain.
+We evaluated 7 LLMs (GPT-4o, GPT-4o-mini, o1, o1-mini, o3-mini, Claude-3.5 Sonnet, and Gemini-2.0-Flash), comparing 5 prompts to spur chain-of-thought reasoning in different ways, especially comparing the influence of providing background NMR chemistry knowledge, reasoning strategy, or both.
+The top-performing students surpassed smaller models like GPT-4o by 24%, 33%, and 29% on the Easy, Moderate, and Hard sets.
+However, reasoning models like o1 exceeded student performance by 13%, 14%, and 19%, respectively.
+This work also illustrates how NMR spectral problems can be used to benchmark LLMs on reasoning-heavy tasks in chemistry, though for this particular set of problems, current LLMs already exceed undergraduate student performance.

 # Classification of artificial intelligence applications in chemistry: from automation to digital scientific thinking

 Ananikov VP.
 ChemRxiv.
 2025; [doi:10.26434/chemrxiv-2025-fbk8w](https://doi.org/10.26434/chemrxiv-2025-fbk8w)  This content is a preprint and has not been peer-reviewed.